mmccarty/intake-blog/caching.md

 See the [documentation](https://intake.readthedocs.io/en/latest/catalog.html#caching-source-files-locally)
 for more details.

-The following linked notebook demonstrates caching.
+The following linked notebook will take you to a live, interactive code session that demonstrates caching.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mmccarty/intake-blog/master?filepath=examples%2Fcaching.ipynb)

-The following linked notebook shows how caching can be used in a data science workflow.
+The following linked notebook will take you to a live, interactive code session that shows how caching can be used in an actual data science workflow.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mmccarty/intake-blog/master?filepath=examples%2FWalker_Lake.ipynb)